Vena-StartupStudio/app.vena/future-features-demo/README.md

 ## What you can demo

 - Toggle between **Coach workspace** and **Client experience** using the persona switch in the header.
-- Step through feature tabs (Members' Lounge, Weekly Picks, Challenges, Milestones, AMA, Spotlight Stories, Recognition, Task Inbox, Template Gallery) to show focused screens without scrolling.
+- Step through feature tabs (Members' Lounge, Weekly Picks, Challenges, Milestones, AMA, Task Inbox) to show focused screens without scrolling.
 - Share the calm, expo-ready layout: bright cards, bold section headings, and concise copy tuned for large displays.

 ## Accessibility & motion